tbodt/spectre/README.md

 NUMA node0 CPU(s):     0-7
 ```

+[@qiutianshu](https://github.com/qiutianshu) emailed me and said they were able to get it to work, but only after buying a computer with exactly the same CPU revision as the one I tested on.
+It can probably be tweaked to work on other models, but I forgot how.

 ## Caveats

   - Currently 64-bit only, though it could easily be made to also work on 32-bit.